gniquyij/gniquyij.github.io/en/2020/07/09/persona.md

 - API <a href="#4">[4]</a> automation test
 - performance test

 Nothing is as it seems - being a plugin taught me this.
-I've never thought about that many things a QA should be able to do - looking back at what I did when I was an Account Manager, once there's an issue, I just clicked clicked clicked on the page then wrote down what I found in the UI, how could engineers take the issue forward with little information provide by me?
+I've never thought about that many things a QA should be able to do - looking back at what I did when I was an Account Manager, once there's an issue, I just clicked clicked clicked on the page then wrote down what I found in the UI, how could engineers take the issue forward with little information provided by me?

 ## Transformer